brodriguez427/brod-katalogue/README.md

-<h1>Belinda's Katalogue</h1>
+# Belinda's Katalogue

-This is where I store coding exercises that I've completed.
+This is where I short store coding exercises I've completed.